How to Write an Email Welcome Sequence

 One of the benefits of a welcome sequence is that it gives you a chance to immediately make a connection with your new subscriber.
 You know what kind of kills that connection?
 Not personalizing your emails!
 Make sure you’re getting your subscriber’s name when they sign up to your list so that you can use their name throughout your welcome series.

 A welcome sequence doesn’t have to be complicated.
 It just has to be intentional.
 Hopefully, this blog has given you helpful tips to write your welcome sequence.
+But do you want to learn more?
+Well, you can learn about blogging, email marketing, websites, and more on our blog.
+Here are some of our favorites!

 And if you don’t have the time or the desire to write a welcome sequence for your business, let’s chat.